zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework.md

 <img src="images/entity-framework-37.png">

-After clicking the **Save** button, we are navigated to the employee list, where we can see the results of the edit action.
+After clicking the **Save** button, we are navigated to the employee list, where we can see the edit action results.

 <img src="images/entity-framework-38.png">